-The National Bureau of Enforcement publishes the statistics of the conciliation between the parties during 3 months of 2020.Since January through March of 2020, the National Bureau of Enforcement had a settlement and split rate of 2,654 cases; During the reporting period, 114 cases from the cases of evocation of the property from illegal ownership were completed by the conciliation between the parties and therefore forced evictions were not carried out;During the same period, in the result of the settlement, the declared auctions were terminated in 185 cases and the properties were not sold;
+The National Bureau of Enforcement publishes statistics for the 9-month settlement rate in 2021.From January to September 2021, the settlement and distribution rate between the parties at the National Bureau of Enforcement was 6,285 units; During the reporting period, 95 cases of dispossession of property from illegal possession were settled and, consequently, forced evictions were not carried out;During the same period, the auction announced as a result of the settlement was terminated in 325 cases and the property was not sold;

 The National Bureau of Enforcement publishes statistics on consultations for citizens during the first 9 months of 2021.From January to September 2021, the Service and Brand Development Service of the National Bureau of Enforcement provided 252,053 different types of consultations to citizens.
 Among them: 238,410 telephone calls were received and consulted, which is several thousand more than last year; 13 643 important questions for citizens received by e-mail were answered;